Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Experiments

+Protocol 2 evaluates the generalization of the model across attack methods in the UAD task, which is widely applicable in real-world scenarios.
+When encountering unseen attacks, algorithms that either lack text prompts or rely solely on simple prompts exhibit significantly degraded performance.
+For example, CLIP-V~\cite{radford2021learning} and CoOp~\cite{zhou2022learning} achieve ACERs of 28.77\% and 43.14\%, respectively.
+Although FA$^{3}$-CLIP~\cite{li2025fa} demonstrates promising results on Protocol 1, its effectiveness significantly declines when encountering unknown attack types, with an ACER of 35.81\%.
+This suggests that single-semantic prompt learning struggles to generalize across diverse attack categories.
+Unlike conventional prompt-matching methods, our prompts function solely as guidance rather than decision-making anchors, thereby reducing reliance on prior knowledge.
+This design enhances the model's generalization to unseen attack methods while ensuring robustness and interpretability, achieving an ACER of 14.26\%.

-In contrast, our HiPTune model, which adaptively integrates different types of prompts, demonstrates superior performance.
-Despite being trained on limited samples, HiPTune can make judgments based on existing higher-level prompts while leveraging data from other attack types to assist in inference.
-This design ensures that the model retains strong generalization even in the presence of advanced attack types.
+Protocol 3 is designed to evaluate whether models trained on simple attack types can retain high robustness when tested against complex and sophisticated attacks.
+We can observe that almost all methods have degraded performance, even to the point of random guessing, such as the ACER of CLIP-V~\cite{radford2021learning}, CoOp~\cite{zhou2022learning}, MoE-FFD~\cite{kong2024moe}, and FA$^{3}$-CLIP~\cite{li2025fa} exceeding 40\%.
+In contrast, our HiPTune model adaptively integrates diverse types of prompts and demonstrates superior performance.
+Despite being trained on limited samples, HiPTune leverages high-level prompts and auxiliary information from other attack types to support inference.
+This design enables the model to maintain strong generalization capabilities, even against advanced attacks, achieving an ACER of 25.68\%.